Dholak

-The dholak is a two-headed hand drum, a folk percussion instrument.
-The instrument is about 45 cm in length and 27 cm in breadth and is widely used in qawwali, kirtan, lavani and bhangra.
+The dholak is a two-headed hand drum and folk percussion instrument of South Asian origin.
+The dholak can be anywhere about 16" to 24" in length.
+It is widely used in qawwali, kirtan, bhajan, bhangra, chutney, baithak gana, Hindi film music, lokgeet and various classical styles such as Hindustani, Carnatic and Trinidadian local classical / Guyanese taan.
 The drum has two different sized drumheads.
-The smaller drumhead is made of goat skin for sharp notes while the bigger drumhead is made of buffalo skin for low pitch.
+There is a smaller drumhead that can be from 5.5 to 8 inches in diameter and is made for sharp notes while the bigger drumhead, which can be from 7.5 to 10 inches in diametre, is made for low pitch.
 The two drumheads allow a combination of bass and treble with rhythmic high and low pitches.
-The body or shell of the Dholak is made of sheesham or mango wood.
-The larger membrane has a compound (Syahi) applied which helps to lower the pitch and produce the sound.
-The smaller drumhead is played with the left hand which produces a high pitch.
-A cotton rope lacing and screw-turnbuckle are used to release tension while playing.
-Steel rings/pegs are twisted inside the laces to attain fine tuning.
+The body or shell of the Dholak can made of sheesham or mango wood.
+The larger drum head has a compound of tar, clay and sand, called "masala" which is applied to lower the pitch and produce the sound.
+The smaller drumhead is played with the person's dominant hand, while the larger is played by the person's weaker hand.
+A dholak can either be fitted with a nuts and bolts or a rope and steel rings for tuning.
+Commonly in the Indian subcontinent, there are only one set of rings for tuning the treble side of the dholak, while in the Caribbean (Trinidad, Guyana and Suriname), hook screws are placed into the sides of the dholak to allow tuning of both the treble and the bass.
 Dholak can be played in three ways — on the player’s lap, while standing, or pressed down with one knee while sitting on the floor.